bernas1104/TIL/06-29-2020/README.md

 objects.
 More specifically, they care about communication between objects.
 Some examples are: Chain of Reposability, Command, Iterator, Mediator, Memento, Observer and Template Method.

+### Disclaimer

+It is important some research on these design patterns since the video class didn't go into much detail.

+## Clean Code

+It is a form of development which applies simples techniques to make it easier writing and reading code.
+Some of techniques include: (a) convert big methods into smaller methods; (b) renaming variables; (c) make the code less complex; (d) reduce the use of conditionals; (e) eliminate duplicate code.